Probing small neutron skin variations in isotope pairs by hyperon-antihyperon production in antiproton--nucleus interactions: Abstract

 \section{Abstract}

-We propose a new method to measure the evolution of the neutron skin thickness between different isotopes with small statistical and systematic uncertainties.
-We consider antiproton--nucleus interactions close to the production threshold of $\Lambda \overline{\Lambda }$ and $\Sigma^-\overline{\Lambda }$ pairs.
+We propose a new method to study the evolution of the neutron periphery between different isotopes by considering antiproton--nucleus interactions close to the production threshold of $\Lambda \overline{\Lambda }$ and $\Sigma^-\overline{\Lambda }$ pairs.
 At low energies, $\Lambda \overline{\Lambda }$ pairs are produced in $\overline{\text{p}} +\text{p}$ collisions, while $\Sigma^-\overline{\Lambda }$ pairs can only be produced in $\overline{\text{p}} +\text{n}$ interactions.
-Within a simple geometrical picture we show that the double ratio for the production of $\Sigma^-\overline{\Lambda }$ and $\Lambda \overline{\Lambda }$ pairs for two different isotopes are directly related to the variation of the neutron skin thickness between the two nuclei.
+Within a simple geometrical picture we show that the double ratio for the production of $\Sigma^-\overline{\Lambda }$ and $\Lambda \overline{\Lambda }$ pairs for two different isotopes are related to the variation of the neutron skin thickness between the two nuclei.
 Performing high statistics calculations with the Gie\ss en Boltzmann--Uehling--Uhlenbeck (GiBUU) transport model for several isotope pairs covering a wide range of elements we verify a strong correlation between the double ratio from the full transport simulations and the schematic model.
-This correlation enables us to quantify the high potential of the proposed method for precise studies of neutron skin variations in isotope chains.
+This correlation enables us to quantify the potential of the proposed method for precise studies of neutron skin variations in isotope chains.